code-423n4/2023-03-asymmetry-findings/data/Josiah-Q.md

+## USERS' ETH STUCK IN THE CONTRACT DUE TO UNINITIALIZED VARIABLES
+In SatEth.sol, `initialize()` does not have `derivatives` and `weights` setup.
+Because `stake()` is unpaused upon contract deployment, users could start staking with `derivativeCount` still equal to zero.
+As a result, all for loops are skipped while `preDepositPrice` is set to 10 ** 18.

+In the end, `mintAmount` is assigned 0 while the ETH sent in belongs to the contract that will irretrievable by anyone.

+Suggested fix:

+It is recommended initializing `derivatives` and `weights` in [`initialize()`](https://github.com/code-423n4/2023-03-asymmetry/blob/main/contracts/SafEth/SafEth.sol#L48-L56).

 ## MODERN MODULARITY ON IMPORT USAGES
 For cleaner Solidity code in conjunction with the rule of modularity and modular programming, it is recommended using named imports with curly braces (limiting to the needed instances if possible) instead of adopting the global import approach.